WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 The `main` function may return any types that implement the `std::process::Termination` trait, which contains a function `report` that returns an `ExitCode`.

-### To panic! or Not to panic!
+### To `panic!` or Not to `panic!`

-When you choose to return a Result value, you give the calling code options.
-The calling code could choose to attempt to recover in a way that's appropriate for its situation, or it could decide that an Err value in this case is unrecoverable, so it can call panic! and turn your recoverable error into an unrecoverable one.
-Therefore, returning Result is a good default choice when you're defining a function that might fail.
+When you choose to return a `Result` value, you give the calling code options.
+The calling code could choose to attempt to recover in a way that's appropriate for its situation, or it could decide that an `Err` value in this case is unrecoverable, so it can call panic! and turn your recoverable error into an unrecoverable one.
+Therefore, returning `Result` is a good default choice when you're defining a function that might fail.

-In situations such as examples, prototype code, and tests, it's more appropriate to write code that panics instead of returning a Result.
+In situations such as examples, prototype code, and tests, it's more appropriate to write code that panics instead of returning a `Result`.

 #### Examples, Prototype Code, and Tests